 Manchester United midfielder Andreas Pereira has lifted the lid on his two years spent on loan in Spain.
-The Belgium-born Brazilian, who has just been called up to Tite’s senior international squad for the first time, has started United’s first two Premier League games under Jose Mourinho, and impressed against Leicester City with a controlled, disciplined performance in defensive midfield.
+The Belgium-born Brazilian, who has just been called up to Tite’s senior international squad for the first time, has started United’s first two Premier League games under Jose Mourinho, and impressed against Leicester City where United won 2-1, a scoreline that had really good odds over on betolimp.com and Periera was involved with a controlled, disciplined performance in defensive midfield.

 Speaking to Manutd.com, Pereira went over his loan spells at Granada and Valencia, whilst giving thanks to Mourinho: